THE INTER CLUB HARBOUR SERIES 2021

 10. All racing will take place in Christchurch Harbour using inflatable buoys in accordance with the course diagram below.
 Races will be the responsibility of Mudeford Sailing Club and have been scheduled as follows:

 11. The course “hand” will be displayed on a board on the Committee Boat.
-Races will last 50 – 60 minutes and the second race will follow without a break
+The second race will follow without a break

 12. In the diagram below (not to scale) a single lap is shown of a Port Hand course, where all marks are to be passed to port and the finish is between the committee boat and mark 4.
 The diagram is not to scale.
-The course should be laid to allow for Club-standard sailors who are not necessarily accustomed to sailing on the sea.
-3 or 4 laps of a smaller course are preferable to fewer laps of a large course.
 The race officer may set a triangular course if the limitations of the Harbour and wind direction dictate.
 A “triangle/sausage” course will not be set.

 SIGNALS AND CONDUCT OF RACING